 Biometric risks such as mortality, longevity, disability and long-term care are at the heart of underwriting in Life reinsurance.
-Since these risks are subject to shocks and various trends, SCOR Global Life closely monitors their current developments in five Research & Development Centers:
+Since these risks are subject to shocks and various trends, SCOR Global Life closely monitors their current developments in five Research & Development ("R&D") Centers:

-- R&D Center for Longevity and Mortality Insurance: carrying out mortality studies on life and annuity portfolios and providing support in pricing assumptions for new business, in particular new products; - R&D Center for Long-Term Care Insurance: providing support in the development of LTC products (definitions, pricing, guidelines) and the monitoring of LTC portfolios; - R&D Center for Disability and Critical Illness: dedicated to the analysis of disability and critical illness risks; two complex risks due to multiple definitions, cover types and socio-economic environments; - R&D Center for Medical Underwriting and Claims Management: evaluating the impact on insurance of new medical advances, for both known pathologies and the most recently discovered ones; advising clients on the pricing of substandard risks; and - R&D Center for Policyholder Behavior, which was created in 2013: providing support mainly in modelling, and pricing lapse behavior within protection products.
+- R&D Center for Longevity and Mortality Insurance: carrying out mortality studies on life and annuity portfolios and providing support in pricing assumptions for new business, in particular new products; - R&D Center for Long-Term Care (LTC) Insurance: providing support in the development of LTC products (definitions, pricing, guidelines) and the monitoring of LTC portfolios; - R&D Center for Disability and Critical Illness: dedicated to the analysis of disability and critical illness risks; two complex risks due to multiple definitions, cover types and socio-economic environments; - R&D Center for Medical Underwriting and Claims Management: evaluating the impact on insurance of new medical advances, for both known pathologies and the most recently discovered ones; advising clients on the pricing of substandard risks; and - R&D Center for Policyholder Behavior: providing support mainly in modeling, and pricing lapse behavior within protection products.

-The Centers have entered into many scientific partnerships over the years, the current ones being with: the Assmann Foundation on cardiovascular diseases (EUR 200 000 over 2 years), the Erasmus University over the incidence impact of cancer screening programs (EUR 45 000 over 2 years) and the Pierre et Marie Curie University at the Pitié-Salpêtrière Hospital over HIV developments (EUR 150 000 over 5 years).
+The Centers have entered into many scientific partnerships over the years, the current ones being with: the Assmann Foundation on cardiovascular diseases (EUR 100 000 annually), the Erasmus University over the incidence impact of cancer screening programs (EUR 45 000 over 2 years ending in 2015) and the Pierre et Marie Curie University at the Pitié-Salpêtrière Hospital over HIV developments (EUR 30 000 annually).